editorandcriticism/editorandcriticism.github.io/reading.md

 Saul Bellow.
 The Adventures of Augie March; Herzog; Humbolt's Gift.

-Borges, Ficciones or Collected Fictions or Labyriths ...
+Borges.
+Ficciones; Labyriths.

 Paul Bowles.
-Stories; Travels; The Sheltering Sky; The Spider's House;
+Stories; Travels; The Sheltering Sky; The Spider's House.

 Camus.
-The Myth of Syspherus; The Stranger; The Rebel (in part);
+The Myth of Sisyphus; The Stranger; The Rebel.

 Raymond Carver.
-Cathedral.
-Will You Please Be Quiet, Please; Fires: Essays, Poems, Stories; What We Talk About When We Talk About Love: Stories; Where I’m Calling From: New and Selected Stories; Short Cuts.
+Cathedral; Will You Please Be Quiet, Please; Fires: Essays, Poems, Stories; What We Talk About When We Talk About Love: Stories; Where I’m Calling From: New and Selected Stories; Short Cuts.

+Bruce Chatwin.
+The Songlines; In Patagonia.

 Mohammed Choukri.
 For Bread Alone.

-Don DeLillo. ...
+Don DeLillo.
+White Noise.

 Annie Dilliard.
-An American Childhood; Pilgrim at Tinker Creek (in part); The Writing Life.
+An American Childhood; Pilgrim at Tinker Creek; The Writing Life.

-Dostevsky ...
+Dostevsky.
+Notes from Underground; The Double; The Idiot.

 Dubus II, Andre: Selected Stories.
 (For a list of books in the Vintage Contemporaries series, see [https://vintagecontemporariesbib.com/bibliography/](https://vintagecontemporariesbib.com/bibliography/).)

-Goethe. ...
+Goethe.
+Faust; The Sorrows of Young Werther.

-Gogol. ...
+Gogol.
+Dead Souls.

-Ernest Hemingway. ...
+Ernest Hemingway.
+All. ...

 Ellis, Bret Easton.
 Less Than Zero.

 F. Scott Fitzgerald. ...

+Flaubert.
+Madame Bovary.

 E. M. Forster.
-A Room with a View. ?? ...
+A Room with a View. ...

-Iyer, Pico. ...
+Pico Iyer. ...

 Ruth Prawer Jhabvala.
 Heat and Dust.

 James Joyce.
-A Portrait of the Artist as a Young Man; Ulysses (in part); Dubliners.
+A Portrait of the Artist as a Young Man; Ulysses; Dubliners.

+Kafka.
+The Castle; The Trial; Metamorphosis and Other Stories.

 Jack Kerouac.
 On the Road. ...

 Ken Kesey.
-One Flew Over the Coocoo's Nest. sp??
+One Flew Over the Cuckoo's Nest.

 Barbara Kingsolver. ...

 Jerzy Kosinski.
 Steps; Being There; ...

 Milan Kundera.
 The Incredible Likeness of Being; The Book of Laughter and Forgetting; The Art of the Novel; The Curtain: An Essay in Sever Parts; Laughable Loves; Slowness.
-By Milan Kundera.

 John LaCarre. ...

+Doris Lessing. ...

+Naguib Mahfouz.
+The Search; The Beginning and the End.

 Thomas McGuane.
 The Bushwhacked Piano.

 Jay McInerney.
 Bright Lights, Big City.

+Larry McMurtry.
+Lonesome Dove.

+Toni Morrison. ...

 Bharati Mukherjee.
 Jasmine.

-Iris Murdoch ...
+Iris Murdoch. ...

-Orhan Pamuk ...
+Orhan Pamuk. ...

+Dorothy Parker.
+Selected Stories.

+Thomas Pynchon.
+The Crying of Lot 49.

 Michael Ondaatje.
 The English Patient.

 Richard Russo.
 Mohawk; The Risk Pool.

 Salman Rushdie.
-Midnight's Children; Haroon and the Sea of Stories; Languages of Truth; Luka and Fire of Life.
+Midnight's Children; Haroon and the Sea of Stories; Luka and Fire of Life; Languages of Truth.

 Philip Roth.
 The Professor of Desire.